DUB - NCE

 KAYAK’s top tips for finding a cheap flight from Dublin to Nice

-• Looking for a cheap flight from Nice to Dublin?
-25% of our users found flights on this route for £69 or less round-trip.
+• Looking for a cheap flight from Dublin to Nice?
+25% of our users found flights on this route for £24 or less one-way and £118 or less round-trip.

 • Although there are direct non-stop flights between Dublin and Nice on Ryanair, which is a low-cost airline, you can also look at flying with one stop via another European city to get to Nice.